Jeeves: Hobbies

-Jeeves often reads intellectual, "improving" books, including the works of Spinoza, Shakespeare, and "Dostoevsky and the great Russians".
-He also enjoys the works of romance novelist Rosie M. Banks, and regularly reads The Times, which Bertie occasionally borrows to try the crossword puzzle.
+Jeeves often reads intellectual, "improving" books, including the works of Baruch Spinoza, Shakespeare, and "Dostoevsky and the great Russians".
+He also enjoys the works of the romance novelist Rosie M. Banks, and regularly reads The Times, which Bertie occasionally borrows to try the crossword puzzle.
 In "Jeeves in the Springtime", he went dancing in Camberwell, where he was seen by Bertie's friend Bingo Little.
 Bingo says that he saw Jeeves "swinging a dashed efficient shoe".
 Once a week, Jeeves takes the afternoon off to play bridge at his club, the Junior Ganymede.

 One of Jeeves's hobbies is fishing, which he tends to do during his annual summer holiday, typically taken at Bognor Regis.
 Bertie sees him fishing in Joy in the Morning.
 Appreciating travel in general, Jeeves wants to go on a cruise in two different stories, "The Spot of Art" and The Code of the Woosters.
 Jeeves claims that travel is educational, though Bertie suspects that Jeeves has a Viking strain and "yearns for the tang of the salt breezes".
 Jeeves occasionally enjoys gambling, which is the reason he wishes to go to Monte Carlo in "Jeeves and the Yule-tide Spirit".